 The big-hitting Fijian overcame rivals Tiger Woods, Ernie Els and Retief Goosen to claim the Green Jacket in 2000.

 With a three-shot lead going into the final round, Singh recorded a -3 round of 69 to finish three clear of Els, winning his second major.

 The long par 4 sees the start of Amen Corner.
 After a long drive which needs to avoid trees left and right, players are faced with an approach shot with trouble from all sides.
 Anything short and left will be gobbled up by the pond, and a miss right leaves a tricky chip back down the slope and towards the pond they were likely trying to avoid in the first place.

 Alright, he might not be as legendary as some of the names here, but his name does begin with an X, so he makes the A-Z.

 He shared the lead on Sunday in 2019 before Tiger Woods emerged victorious, and couldn’t catch Hideki Matsuyama last year.
-But with top-three finishes in the last three years, he’ll fancy his chances of another run this time around.
+But with two top-three finishes in the last four years, he’ll fancy his chances of another run this time around.

 The 8th hole, the toughest of the par-5s, sees players drive uphill, navigating a big fairway bunker trapping any balls veering right.

 Another uphill shot faces players looking to reach the green in two, looking to use the mounds around the green to divert their ball towards the hole and set up an eagle opportunity.

 The first man since 1935 – and to date, the most recent – to win the Masters on their debut.